-Poverty, inflation, fear: Egypt’s economy pushed to brink
+Poverty and inflation: Egypt’s economy hit by global turmoil

 China assisted with a $2.8 billion currency swap.
 Saudi Arabia, the United Arab Emirates and Qatar stepped in with pledges of $22 billion in short-term deposits and investments.

 “Having what they define as stability in Egypt is in their strategic interests.
 They really don’t want to go through a repeat of 2011 and its aftermath,” said David Butter, an associate fellow at international affairs think tank Chatham House.
+Gulf Arab states are also making strategic investments in Egypt for the short and long-term, he said.

 The government announced an “extraordinary” social protection program to roll out this month, targeting 9 million families with extended cash transfers and food coupons.
 This is on top of other assistance programs, including pop-up stands selling subsidized food staples.
 Officials point to how they managed the supply crunch brought on by the pandemic and the war in Ukraine, saying there is enough wheat and other basic food items for six months.

-For some, the country offers no hope.
+For some, leaving has promised more hope.
 Egyptians rank behind only Afghans as the top nationality of “irregular arrivals” to Europe so far this year, according to the International Organization for Migration’s flow chart.
 Most arrive by sea.

 As pressure mounts on the Egyptian pound, the government could devalue the currency again.